 Notes

 1. On this point, the President is in error.
-In the Dobbs decision the SCOTUS did indeed repeal Roe; but it made no judgment on the constitutionality of abortion, only on the impropriety of asserting a consitutional right to an abortion.
+In the Dobbs decision the SCOTUS did indeed repeal Roe; but it declined to make a judgment on the constitutionality of abortion, limiting itself instead to denying that the constitution contains a right to an abortion.
 Justice Alito, writing for the majority, said, “The Constitution makes no reference to abortion, and no such right is implicitly protected by any constitutional provision, including the one on which the defenders of Roe and Casey now chiefly rely—the Due Process Clause of the Fourteenth Amendment.
-That provision has been held to guarantee some rights that are not mentioned in the Constitution, but any such right must be deeply rooted in this Nation’s history and tradition and implicit in the concept of ordered liberty.”
-Now, as a matter of historical fact, the right to life of pre-born Americans is indeed deeply rooted in our nation’s history and tradition, seeing that in promulgating laws protecting the unborn the states typically appealed to the 14th Amendment.
-Moreover, even after Roe, the federal federal government passed any number of laws regulating abortion, laws that the SCOTUS did declare unconstitutional.
-It therefore remains for the SCOTUS to acknowledge obvious: the 14th Amendment, just like the Declaration of Independence, guarantees the right to life of all pre-born Americans.
-But alas, in the SCOTUS seems content to punt and send the issue back to the states.
-The ensuing chaos and conflict, resulting from the rejection of profoundly important national principles, is evident for all to see (here).
+That provision has been held to guarantee some rights that are not mentioned in the Constitution, but any such right must be deeply rooted in this nation’s history and tradition and implicit in the concept of ordered liberty” (here).
+Now, as a matter of historical fact, the right to life of pre-born Americans is indeed deeply rooted in our nation’s history and tradition, seeing that in promulgating earlier laws protecting the unborn, the states typically appealed to the 14th Amendment.
+Moreover, even after Roe, the federal government passed any number of laws regulating abortion, laws that the SCOTUS has not stricken down as unconstitutional.
+Apparently the justices really do believe that the federal government has a constitutionally mandated right/duty to protect human life in the womb.
+Therefore, it remains only for the SCOTUS to acknowledge the obvious: the 14th Amendment, just like the Declaration of Independence, guarantees the right to life of all pre-born Americans.
+But alas, the current justices seem content to punt the issue back to the states.
+The ensuing chaos and conflict—resulting from the rejection of profoundly important principles anchored in God, conscience, and our founding documents—is evident for all to see (here).

 I am deeply concerned.
 As a retired pastor and pro-life activist for over 40 years, I feel compelled to respond to President Trump’s new position on abortion and related life issues.
 In what follows I will largely address my brothers and sisters in Christ, but also all Americans who cherish our great experiment—that we should live together as one nation under the laws of nature and nature’s God.